ravi-chandran/blog/README.md

 # RC Notebook

-These notes are for my blog setup in an Ubuntu 18.04 VM.
+These notes are for my blog setup in an Ubuntu 18.04 VM as well as Windows.

-Differences in setup between VirtualBox and WSL2 VMs are noted where applicable.
+For the Ubuntu VM, differences in setup between VirtualBox and WSL2 VMs are noted where applicable.

 ## Installation